 Some of the census tracts in West, Central, and North Long Beach had 20 times more diesel particulate matter in their air than in air I breathe sometimes less than a mile away.

-The importance of this tool is that it responds to the growing concerns in the state of environmental justice issues as well as provides direction in how to best direct funding for the most environmentally burdened and marginalized communities as mandated by law.
-Specifically California Senate Bill 535 requires the state to target 25% of financial resources from its Greenhouse Gas Reduction Fund “to projects that provide a benefit to disadvantaged communities.”
+The importance of this tool is that it responds to the growing concerns in the state of environmental justice issues as well as provides direction in how to best direct funding for the most environmentally burdened and marginalized communities as mandated by law—specifically California Senate Bill 535 requires the state to target 25% of financial resources from its Greenhouse Gas Reduction Fund “to projects that provide a benefit to disadvantaged communities.”

 The scoring for Census Tracts within the CalEnviroScreen model is a relative score which combines social variables and pollution burdens.
-The variables chosen were based upon existing literature in the fields of environmental justice, human health, and social vulnerability.
-The social variables included in the tool are percent children, percent elderly, asthma rates, percent children of low-birth weight, percent low educational attainment, unemployment and poverty rates, and percent linguistically isolated.
+The variables chosen were based upon existing literature in the fields of environmental justice, human health, and social vulnerability: asthma rates, percent children of low-birth weight, percent low educational attainment, unemployment and poverty rates, et cetera.
 Pollution burden variables included indicators on air pollution, pesticide, and toxic release exposure, traffic density, water contamination and threats, and solid and hazardous waste sites and exposure.